Massetognathus: Discovery

 In 1967, American paleontologist Alfred Romer named three new species under the genus: Massetognathus pascuali, M. teruggi, and M. major during his expedition in western Argentina.
 In 1981, Brazilian paleontologist Mário Costa Barberena named the fourth species, Massetognathus ochagaviae on the basis of a specimen from the Santa Maria Formation in Brazil.
 After the discovery of M. pascuali and M. teruggi, Romer first believed that these skulls were representing growth stages due to the larger size of M. teruggi.
 However, after collecting multiple skull samples, they clearly sorted into two size groups, rather than showing growth stages of a single species.
 The size difference is also considerably greater between the two than that expected in sex differences which gave Romer another reason to believe that they were dealing with two species of a single genus.

 Classification

-Massetognathus is classified as a cynodont in the superfamily Tritylodontoidea, the family Traversodontidae, and the subfamily Massetognathinae.
-Other members of Massetognathinae include the South African Dadadon and the Brazilian Santacruzodon.
-The cladogram is showing the phylogenetic position of Massetognathus and Massetognathinae within Traversodontidae.
+Massetognathus is classified as a cynodont in the family Traversodontidae.
+The cladogram below shows the position of Massetognathus following the phylogenetic results of Pavanatto et al., 2016 in their description of postcranial remains assigned to M. ochagaviae.